 PAT BORAN was born in Portlaoise in the Irish midlands in 1963 and has long since lived in Dublin.
 He has held a number of positions as Writer-in-Residence, including with Dublin City Libraries and Dublin City University, as well as with the Western Education and Library Centre in Co.
 Fermanagh.
 He is a former Programme Director of the Dublin Writers Festival, a former presenter of both The Enchanted Way and The Poetry Programme on RTÉ Radio 1.
-He is a former editor of Poetry Ireland Review and the editor and publisher of Dedalus Press, one of Ireland’s most energetic and long-standing poetry imprints.
+He is a former editor of Poetry Ireland Review and the current editor and publisher of Dedalus Press, one of Ireland’s most energetic and long-standing poetry imprints.

-Since receiving the Patrick Kavanagh Award for Poetry in 1989 he has published seven full-length collections of poetry.
-Those books are (in reverse order): Building the Ark (2022), The Statues of Emo Court (2021), Then Again (2019), Waveforms: Bull Island Haiku (2015) which includes a selection of the author’s photographs, The Next Life (2012), As the Hand, the Glove (2001), The Shape of Water (1996), Familiar Things (1993) and The Unwound Clock (1990).
-His New and Selected Poems, with an introduction by the late Dennis O’Driscoll, was first published in 2005.
-An updated version, A Man Is Only As Good: A Pocket Selected Poems, was published in 2017.
-His books have been translated into a number of languages, including Italian, Portuguese, Hungarian, Macedonian, French, Greek and Georgian.
+Since receiving the Patrick Kavanagh Award for Poetry in 1989 he has published more than a dozen books of poetry and prose.
+Those poetry books are (in reverse order): Building the Ark (2022), The Statues of Emo Court (2021), Then Again (2019), Waveforms: Bull Island Haiku (2015), The Next Life (2012), As the Hand, the Glove (2001), The Shape of Water (1996), Familiar Things (1993) and The Unwound Clock (1990).
+His New and Selected Poems, with an introduction by the late Dennis O’Driscoll, was published in 2005.
+An updated version, entitled A Man Is Only As Good: A Pocket Selected Poems, was published in 2017.
+Pat Boran’s books have been translated into many languages, including Italian, Portuguese, Hungarian, Macedonian, French, Greek and Georgian.

-He is a former editor of Poetry Ireland Review; for EXPO2000 he edited the literature and arts newspaper Portal distributed free to visitors to the Irish pavilion; and with Peter Sirr he co-edited Dublin 15, an audio CD of poems about the city, produced to mark his period as Writer-in-Residence with Dublin Corporation.
-At Dedalus Press, which he has directed for more than a decade, he has edited a large number of poetry publications: more than a hundred books by fellow poets and close to a dozen significant anthologies of Irish writing.
-Among these are Wingspan: A Dedalus Sampler (2006); Flowing, Still: Irish Poets on Irish Poetry (2009), a prose update to the Poetry Ireland anthology Watching the River Flow (Duffy & Dorgan, eds.); The Bee-LoudGlade (2009), which included an audio CD of poems set to music by Roger Gregg’s Crazy Dog Audio Theatre; Shine On, featuring some 50 Irish poets and fiction writers in support of those affected by mental ill-health (2011); Airborne: Poetry from Ireland (2012) on Apple’s iBooks platform; with Gerard Smyth the bestselling If Ever You Go: A Map of Dublin in Poetry and Song (2014), chosen as the Dublin One City, One Book title for that year; with Eugene O’Connell the poetry and prose anthology The Deep Heart’s Core: Irish Poets Revisit A Touchstone Poem (2017); with Chiamaka Enyi-Amadi Writing Home: The ‘New Irish’ Poets (2019); in 2020 The Word Ark: A Pocket Book of Animal Poems, illustrated by Gaetano Tranchino, edited and prepared for press during lockdown, and in 2021 the major anthology Local Wonders: Poems of Our Immediate Surrounds.
+He is a former editor of Poetry Ireland Review; for EXPO2000 he edited the literature and arts newspaper Portal distributed free to visitors to the Irish pavilion; with Peter Sirr he co-edited Dublin 15, an audio CD of poems about the city, produced at the end of his period as Writer-in-Residence with Dublin Corporation.
+At Dedalus Press, which he has directed now for more than a decade, he has edited a large number of poetry publications: more than a hundred books by fellow poets and close to a dozen significant anthologies of Irish writing.
+Among these are Wingspan: A Dedalus Sampler (2006); Flowing, Still: Irish Poets on Irish Poetry (2009), a prose update to the Poetry Ireland anthology Watching the River Flow (Duffy & Dorgan, eds.); The Bee-Loud Glade (2009), which included an audio CD of poems set to music by Roger Gregg’s Crazy Dog Audio Theatre; Shine On, featuring some 50 Irish poets and fiction writers in support of those affected by mental ill-health (2011); Airborne: Poetry from Ireland (2012) on Apple’s iBooks platform; with Gerard Smyth the bestselling If Ever You Go: A Map of Dublin in Poetry and Song (2014), the Dublin One City, One Book title for that year; with Eugene O’Connell the poetry and prose anthology The Deep Heart’s Core: Irish Poets Revisit A Touchstone Poem (2017); with Chiamaka Enyi-Amadi Writing Home: The ‘New Irish’ Poets (2019); in 2020 The Word Ark: A Pocket Book of Animal Poems, illustrated by Gaetano Tranchino, edited and prepared for press during lockdown, and in 2021 the major anthology Local Wonders: Poems of Our Immediate Surrounds.

 Pat Boran is a member of Aosdána, the affiliation of creative artists in Ireland.